Mount Holyoke College: Dormitories

 The college has 21 residence halls as well as apartments and "annex" spaces in which to house students, and an overwhelming majority of students live on campus (98%).
-Each residence hall reserves a quarter of its rooms for housing first-year students with the exception of Pearsons Annex, which is reserved for living learning communities, and Dickinson House, which is reserved for Frances Perkins Scholars.
+Each residence hall reserves a quarter of its rooms for housing first-year students.
 Most residence halls house students from all four class years at any given time.
 In January 2018, Mount Holyoke opened a new centralized dining commons within the previously existing Blanchard Community Center.
 Previously, six dormitories on campus had dining areas inside of them, but the plan to consolidate these into one dining hall was made so that the college could shift to accept an unlimited meal plan and offer extended hours.
-Residence halls have a variety of architectural styles and ages.

-Organization
+Memberships

 Mount Holyoke is a member of the Pioneer Valley's Five College Consortium, the Consortium of Liberal Arts Colleges, the Annapolis Group, the Oberlin Group, and the Consortium on Financing Higher Education.